 Your first port of call is to visit your preferred broker’s website and open an account.

 Simply follow the on-screen instructions by entering your personal information and contact details.
 You will need to verify your UK mobile number via an SMS code.

 Step 2: Confirm Identity

-You will need to confirm your identity at eToro, as the broker is regulated by the FCA.
+You will need to confirm your identity as most brokers are regulated by the FCA.

 You can do this instantly by uploading a clear copy of the following:

 - Valid passport or driver’s license

 Your chosen broker will now ask you to deposit some funds.